Faculty/Staff Recruitment and Appointment Policy

 Faculty/Staff Recruitment and Appointment Procedures

-The President of Stanly Community College is authorized to employ and re-employ all faculty and staff based on the employee’s knowledge of job duties, implementation of those duties, performance appraisals, need for continued operations of the College, and other criterion the President deems necessary for one to carry out his/her job in a competent and professional manner.
+- Employees of Stanly Community College are local employees of the Trustees of Stanly Community College and not State or County employees.
+Employees do enjoy the benefits of eligibility to participate in the State Health Plan and to be members of Teachers and State Employees Retirement System (TSERS) to accrue retirement eligibility.
+The President of Stanly Community College is authorized by the Trustees to employ and re-employ all faculty and staff based on the need for continued operations of the College, employee’s knowledge of job duties, implementation of those duties, performance appraisals, and other criteria the President deems necessary for one to carry out his/her job in a competent and professional manner.

-Upon determining a need to fill a vacancy or create a new position, the Hiring Manager will initiate the Employee Search Authorization form.
-This applies to all full-time positions and to those part-time positions that hiring managers wish for Human Resources to post vacancy announcements.
+- Upon determining a need to fill a vacancy or create a new position, the Hiring Manager will initiate the Employee Search Authorization form.
+This applies to all full-time positions and to part-time staff positions.
+Hiring managers may notify Human Resources to post vacancy announcements for adjunct faculty positions by completing the Employee Search Authorization form.
 For full-time positions, a signed authorization form from the appropriate Vice President, Chief Financial Officer, and the President must be received before Human Resources will advertise the vacancy.
-Requests for part-time positions only require the signature of the submitter and can be sent directly to HR.
+Requests for part-time positions only require the signatures of the submitter and the appropriate Associate Vice President or Vice President, as applicable, and can be sent directly to HR.

-Candidates for part-time positions will be recruited and processed within the division seeking to fill the position.
-All applications, interviews, contracts, and relevant paperwork shall be completed under the direction of the Associate Dean, Dean, and/or Associate Vice President.
+- Candidates for part-time positions will be recruited and processed within the division seeking to fill the position.
+All applications, interviews, contracts, and relevant paperwork shall be completed under the direction of the Dean and/or Associate Vice President.

 Note: Vacancies are posted until filled unless otherwise stated.

-The Hiring Manager will submit interview questions to Human Resources Officer for approval.
+- The Hiring Manager will submit interview questions to the Director of Human Resources for approval.

-Once initial interviews are complete, the interview committee will recommend a candidate of choice to Human Resources for final levels of interview with the President and the appropriate Vice President.
-In the case of hires for Educational Services, a second interview will be held with the Executive Vice President for Educational Services, and if the candidate advances, a third interview will occur with the President.
+- Once interviews are complete, the interview committee will recommend a candidate of choice to Human Resources for final levels of interview with the President and the appropriate Vice President.
+If the interview committee recommends a candidate of choice who did not receive the highest score or tie for highest on the interview form, then the committee must explain the choice in writing.

-Human Resources will conduct reference checks on candidates recommended for a second interview and will coordinate interviews for those with satisfactory reference checks.
+- Human Resources will conduct reference checks on candidates recommended for a final interview and will coordinate interviews for those with satisfactory reference checks.

-If the President approves a candidate for employment, the appropriate Vice President will make a conditional offer of employment.
+- If the President approves a candidate for employment, the appropriate Vice President will make a conditional offer of employment.
 A specific salary will be quoted and benefit information will be provided.
-A conditional offer is made based upon a satisfactory criminal background check and drug screen.
+A conditional offer is made based upon satisfying the requirements of the Pre-Employment Screening Policy.

-Once a position has been offered and accepted, Human Resources will contact all applicants to communicate their status in the interview process.
+- Once a position has been offered and accepted, Human Resources will contact all interviewed applicants to communicate their status in the selection process.
 Human Resources will also officially announce all new employees to SCC faculty and staff.